 The Carol Stream Parks Foundation is a non-profit organization dedicated to developing additional financial support for public parks and recreation programs of the Carol Stream Park District.
 It is managed by a board of directors who live or work locally and are passionate about providing a strong financial foundation for parks and recreation in the community.

 When you make a gift to Carol Stream Parks Foundation, you are giving a lasting gift to your community.
-It’s a wonderful way to help improve the parks and programs you know and love, and ensure they will be there for generations to come.
+It’s a wonderful way to help improve the parks and programs you know and love and ensure they are there for generations to come.

-Your donation helps us fund our Scholarship Program, Parks & Facility Improvements, Program Enhancements and Green Initiatives.
+Your donation helps us fund our Scholarship Program, Parks and Facility Improvements, Program Enhancements, and Green Initiatives.

-Carol Stream Parks Foundation is a 501(c)3 corporation dedicated to improving financial support for the Carol Stream Park District.
-All contributions to the organization are tax deductible.
+Carol Stream Parks Foundation is a 501(c)3 organization dedicated to improving financial support for the Carol Stream Park District.
+All contributions to the Foundation are tax-deductible.
 Identified donors receive a written receipt.

-The Carol Stream Parks Foundation presented the Carol Stream Park District’s Board of Commissioners with a check for $2,000 to benefit the park district’s youth scholarship program at the Feb 13 Board Meeting.
-These funds were raised during 2016 through various fundraising events, such as the annual Duck Race, Bike Club memberships and generous donations to the Foundation.
+The Carol Stream Parks Foundation presented the Carol Stream Park District’s Board of Commissioners with a check for $1,500 to benefit the Carol Stream Park District’s youth scholarship program at the Jan 8 Board Meeting.
+These funds were raised during 2017 through various fundraising events, such as the annual Duck Race, Bike Club memberships and generous donations to the Foundation.

-This ongoing program helps people suffering financial hardship afford recreation activity fees.
-Many kids and adults would not be able to play baseball, go to camp, learn to swim, attend the after school program, or stay active and connected if it wasn’t for this program.
+This ongoing program helps people suffering from financial hardship afford recreation activity fees.
+Many kids and adults would not be able to play baseball, go camping, learn to swim, attend the after school program, or stay active and connected if it wasn’t for this program.

 Adding amenities to parks and facilities adds enjoyment value for visitors, and enriches our community.
 Currently, scoreboards are needed for the new McCaslin and Armstrong Park baseball/softball fields.
 Also needed are gifts for extended trails, park benches, trees, playground replacements, and enhancements to the new recreation center.